teuk/mediabot_v3/plugins/factoids-v3/README.md

 registry entries captured at load time.

-The package receives immutable factoid records, detached list/ranking values and only the core-owned upsert/delete facade.
+The package receives immutable factoid records, detached list/ranking values and only the core-owned upsert/delete/recall facade.
 It has no SQL, database handle, mutable user, raw IRC message, credential or cross-channel selector.
-Reads never increment `hits`; writes require policy `on` and core-derived identity.
+Reads never increment `hits`; writes require policy `on` and core-derived scope.

-`whatis`, its recall counter and the `?keyword` shortcut remain historical and outside this package.
+`whatis` and the `?keyword` shortcut remain historical and outside this package.
+MB762 makes one bounded recall increment available to authorized plugin code but deliberately adopts neither path yet.

 MB760 introduced the separate core-owned `data.factoids.write` boundary.
 MB761 requests it for `learn` and `forget` only.
 The package remains inert by default and can neither forge write identity nor authorize deletion by nickname text.
+MB762 adds the core recall operation for MB763 without changing the manifest, mounted commands or activation state.

 The supervised development procedure lives in [`../../docs/FACTOID_COMMAND_V3_PILOT.md`](../../docs/FACTOID_COMMAND_V3_PILOT.md).